 Here's what these execs had to say at the Future of Agrifood summit about the success they've seen with their distinct innovation models — and an example of a new agtech startup co-created by High Alpha Innovation and DIAL that shows the upside of collaborative venture creation.

-Kubota's ag-centric PortCo additions contributing to business growth
+Kubota's ag-centric PortCos contributing to business growth

-Food.
-Water.
-The environment.
-These are the three focus areas for Kubota.
+Food, water, and the environment are the three focus areas for Kubota.

-An internal R&D team regularly explores expansions and modifications to its principal products and other concepts to address ag-related challenges tied to the above business themes.
-But Brett noted acquisition is a also a lever Kubota has frequently pulled in recent years to add new portfolio companies that can amplify the effectiveness of core equipment.
+But Brett noted acquisition is a also a lever Kubota has frequently pulled in recent years to add new portfolio companies that can boost the effectiveness of its farm equipment.

 "We participate in [corporate venturing] looking at startups," said Brett.
 "Particularly in areas where we might not have traditional expertise."

 "Fast-changing areas like AI and ML, there's a lot going on there," Brett continued.
 "We don't have the expertise [in these areas], and we're not ready to make that big bet to scale out.
-So, that's where we put the work in this startup area and place some small bets."
+So that's where we put the work in this startup area and place some small bets."

 "Regulations are changing," Brett added.
 "In order to [provide value to customers], there's a collaboration and partnership that has to occur.
 It's really that customer-centric view and making the growers the most productive they can be that's driving that innovation [in ag]."

-Compeer's intrapreneurship program leading to new, novel ideas
+Compeer's intrapreneurship program leading to new ideas

 "We're really curious about how we can serve the future farmer," said Bridget.
 "Who is this person?
 Where do they live?
 How do they grow their crops?
 And what are their needs?"

-Allowing employees to build on their ideas in Kickbox and make it easier for growers and producers to grow their businesses.
+And a big part of serving future farmers is allowing Compeer employees to build on their ideas in Kickbox and make it easier for growers and producers to strengthen their businesses, Bridget added.

-Bridget spotlighted one "Kickboxer" is working on an idea to improve farmers' access to equity-free capital.
+Bridget noted one "Kickboxer" is working on an idea to improve farmers' access to equity-free capital.
 The concept would make it easier to get money needed to buy new machines, streamline operations, and scale their businesses.

 "That's just one example of how we're thinking about building, starting with problems," said Bridget.
 "And that's why I think we love Purdue, DIAL Ventures, and High Alpha Innovation.
 Because it is truly, 'How can we love the problem from the beginning, and how we can iterate and improve from there?'"

 Bridget added Compeer is a year into the Kickbox program.
-In that time, a strong culture of ideation and experimentation — one they learned from venture studios and builders — is now firmly in place.
+In that time, a strong culture of ideation and experimentation — one they learned from venture studios and builders — is now in place.

 "Allowing team members [at Compeer] to work on ideas and to use proven discipline of innovation, human-centered design, we can start to scale innovation around the business," said Bridget.
 "Whether that means a new product ... we're really excited."

-Nutrien's university partnerships helping it with R&D and licensing
+Nutrien's university partnerships aiding R&D and licensing

-With a clearly defined mission of "Feeding the Future," Aman said Nutrien is committed to liaising with research universities in its network to tackle Nutrien customers' biggest needs and concerns: from increasing crop yield and reducing food loss, to better protecting soil and crops.
+With a clearly defined mission of "Feeding the Future," Aman said Nutrien is committed to working with research universities in its network to tackle Nutrien customers' biggest needs and concerns: from increasing crop yield and reducing food loss, to better protecting soil and crops.

 As with Kubota, Aman said any idea brought forth by university partners based on their research — which, as of early 2024, includes analysis of remote sensing, drone, and farm/food system management opportunities — is put under the microscope to ensure it's the right fit for Nutrien.

-However, there were also plenty of other insights shared and news and trends discussed.
-That includes the latest joint venture from High Alpha Innovation and DIAL Ventures that was launched just before the event.
+That includes the latest startup created by High Alpha Innovation and DIAL Ventures that was launched just before the summit.

 "We believe the industry ought to come together to innovate," said Ryan.